2021-2022 PRIVATE MUSIC LESSON FACULTY

-Rich Labedz – Saxophone and Clarinet Instructor (1 of 2)
+Denise Berson – Saxophone and Clarinet Instructor

-Lori Halt – Flute Instructor
+Lori Halt – Flute Instructor 1 of 2

 Lori Halt received her master's degree in musical performance from Boston University's School for the Arts and her bachelor's degree in musical performance from the San Francisco Conservatory of Music where she studied with celebrated flutist, Timothy Day.
 She performed regularly with several orchestral and chamber groups while in CA, and was invited to perform with the Luzern Symphony in Switzerland for the country's 700th anniversary celebration.
 Lori is currently a performing member of the Claflin Hill Symphony, Claflin Hill Summer Winds, Chaminade Opera and the Charles River Sinfonietta.
 As a freelancer, she has performed extensively throughout New England with ensembles including the Plymouth Philharmonic, Falmouth Chorale, Southeastern Massachusetts Festival Chorus, Taunton Festival Orchestra and several musical production companies.
 She also performs as solo flutist at the St. Ignatius Cathedral at Boston College.